-If you’re doing your annual spring house clean-up, start with your kitchen organization.
+If you’re doing your annual house clean-up, start with your kitchen organization.
 You could eat healthier and lose weight as a result.

 Reorganizing your kitchen isn’t just going to make it easier for you to find your favorite spatula or locate the curry powder for a recipe.
 It also could curb the noshing that makes the calories—and pounds—add up.
 A 2016 study, published in the journal Environment and Behavior found, that messy, cluttered kitchens really can make you eat more.
 Women in the study who were given snacks in two situations—a cluttered kitchen and one that was neat and tidy—ate 103 more calories in the messy kitchen than in the orderly one.1